ITU-T Study Group 5 - Environment and circular economy

 In addition to its climate-focused activities, the ITU-T Recommendations, Handbooks and other publications produced by SG5 have four main objectives.
 The first is to protect telecommunication equipment and installations against damage and malfunction due to electromagnetic disturbances, such as those from lightning.
 In this field, SG5 is one of the world's most experienced and respected standardization bodies.

 The second is to ensure safety of personnel and users of networks against current and voltages used in telecommunication networks.
-The third is to avoid health risks from electromagnetic fields (EMF) produced by telecommunication devices and installations.
+The third is to avoid health risks from electromagnetic fields (EMFs) produced by telecommunication devices and installations.
 The fourth is to guarantee a good quality of service (QoS) for high speed data services by providing requirements on characteristics of copper cables and on the coexistence of services delivered by different providers.

 In recent years, one of SG5's best-known products has been an energy-efficient one-charger-fits-all mobile phone solution.
 Every mobile phone user will benefit from the new Universal Charging Solution (UCS), which enables the same charger to be used for all future handsets, regardless of make and model.

 SG5 has, in addition, developed a UCS for stationary ICT devices (such as modems, set-top boxes, home networking equipment and fixed telephones) which will further reduce the number of chargers manufactured by widening the range of compatible devices, facilitating adapter reuse and recycling, and increasing build-quality and resilience to over-voltages.

 SG5 work encompasses globally agreed methodologies for measuring the carbon footprint of ICTs, to facilitate measurement of the impact of ICTs on emissions and support meaningful reporting and comparisons.
 ITU’s common methodology will help establish the business case to go green and support informed consumer choices and climate-friendly business procurement.